 - What does your current branding say about your business?

 - How does your audience perceive your brand?

-- Does it still reflect your service or product?
+- Does it still reflect your services or products?

 - Align your brand goals with your audience’s goals.

-- Have clear hierarchy to display content clearly.
+- Have a clear hierarchy that displays your content clearly.